TGBChandra-sekhar/GNSS_Navigation_Simulator/README.md

 ---

 ###  **PS_Code/**
-Includes C or embedded software code that runs on the **processing system (PS)** — typically an ARM core, microcontroller, or custom soft-CPU.
+Includes C or embedded software code that runs on the **processing system (PS)** — typically an ARM core, microcontroller, or custom soft-CPU(MicroBlaze).
 This code:

 - Coordinates FPGA logic configuration